Patient Education

 Caffeine, refined sugar, processed foods, and excessive potassium-rich fruits can worsen symptoms.

-Diet improves energy and supports adrenal health but should be combined with stress management, good sleep, and medical evaluation if symptoms persist.
+Diet improves energy and supports general wellness but should be combined with stress management, good sleep, and medical evaluation if symptoms persist.

 5. How long before I feel the results?

-Patients often notice improved energy and fewer cravings within a few weeks of following an adrenal-supportive diet.
+Patients often notice improved energy and fewer cravings within a few weeks of following an balanced eating plan.